Digital-Methods-HASS/AU692202_Jensen_Nikita/Final Project/README.md

 Cited: Max Roser, Bastian Herre and Joe Hasell (2013) - "Nuclear Weapons".
 Published online at OurWorldInData.org.
 Retrieved from: 'https://ourworldindata.org/nuclear-weapons' [Online Resource].

 ### 1.1.
 Nuclear Weapons Status data:
-I have used a data source (Nuclear Weapons Status) from Our World in Data to research the proliferation of nuclear weapons. (fodnote) Here is a more specific link to where I found it: https://ourworldindata.org/nuclear-weapons#nuclear-powers-and-proliferation.
+I have used a data source (Nuclear Weapons Status) from Our World in Data to research the proliferation of nuclear weapons.
+Here is a more specific link to where I found it: https://ourworldindata.org/nuclear-weapons#nuclear-powers-and-proliferation.
 See this for more information about the data on nuclear weapon proliferation.
 The information includes that the data source is based on Bleek (2017) and Nuclear Threat Initiative (2022).
 Under sources it is described that the data is published by Our World in Data, Bastian Herre.

 Link to Bastians Herre’s Github: https://github.com/owid/notebooks/tree/main/BastianHerre/nuclear_weapons/OWID%20based%20on%20Bleek%20(2017)%2C%20Nuclear%20Threat%20Initiative%20(2022)%20nuclear%20weapons%20proliferation